 - Advise The Salvation Army in matters where the Boards’ expertise would be valuable, in areas such as government relationships, retail, property, legal, financial, education, personnel, marketing, communications, public relations, risk management and programme delivery.

 - Give advice and assistance in securing funds to support the work for the purposes of The Salvation Army.

 - Represent The Salvation Army in an ambassadorial capacity to enhance the Army’s profile.

-The Salvation Army Governance Structure is a framework of rules and practices by which a top policy making group, “Command Governance Council” ensures accountability, fairness and transparency in an organisation’s relationship with all of its stakeholders (solders, adherents, officers, employees, clients, donors, government and community members).
+The Salvation Army Governance Structure is a framework of rules and practices by which a top policy making group, “Territorial Governance Council” ensures accountability, fairness and transparency in an organisation’s relationship with all of its stakeholders (solders, adherents, officers, employees, clients, donors, government and community members).

 The administrative structure of The Salvation Army can best be described as being top-down and hierarchical based upon a quasi-military model.
 All official positions with the exception of the General are appointed; however, many non-Salvationists are also employed in various capacities.

 The General directs The Salvation Army operations throughout 133 countries and areas of the world in collaboration with the administrative departments of the International Headquarters in London, UK, which are headed by International Secretaries.